mmonteleone/DynamicBuilder/README.markdown

 What?
 -----

-Inspired heavily by the Ruby [Builder][4] library, *DynamicBuilder* exploits new features of [C# 4][5] like dynamic method invocation and optional parameters along with with anonymous objects and delegates to yield an API which **accomplishes the unthinkable: *pleasant* XML construction with .NET**.
+Inspired heavily by the Ruby [Builder][4] library, *DynamicBuilder* exploits new features of [C# 4][5] like dynamic method invocation and optional parameters along with anonymous objects and delegates to yield an API which **accomplishes the unthinkable: *pleasant* XML construction with .NET**.
 The API can be learned in five minutes and integrated into existing code in even less time as it's simply a single small class.

 Examples!
 ---------

 ### Nodes via dynamic invocation

-    var xml = new DynamicBuilder.Xml();
+    dynamic xml = new DynamicBuilder.Xml();

     // non-existent "hello" method resolves to a "hello" node at runtime xml.hello("world");